Calabria Tour

 Scolacium and La Castella

-On our journey back to the Ionian coast we visit Scylletium (Scolacium).
-This city was not a Greek colony, although it was inhabited at that time.
-It became one of colonies of Roman farmers settled in S.Italy by Gaius Gracchus in 123-121 BC.
-It was given the title of Colonia Minervia.
-There has been considerable excavation in the area in the last few decades, though it is still not much visited.
-It was a substantial place throughout the Roman period, but its particular importance was as the home of Cassiodorus, one of the most important scholars in Late Antiquity.
-Flavius Magnus Aurelius Cassiodorus Senator (c.485-c.585) was born at Scylletium into a family prominent for generations in the Imperial administration.
+On our journey back to the Ionian coast we visit Scylletium (Scolacium), one of the colonies of Roman farmers who were settled in the south of the peninsula by Gaius Gracchus in 123-121 BC.
+It was given the title of Colonia Minervia after Minerva, goddess of wisdom.
+There has been considerable excavation in the area over the last few decades, and was a substantial place throughout the Roman period.
+It’s most famous son was particular importance was as the home of Cassiodorus, one of the most important scholars and writers of Late Antiquity.

-After visiting Scolacium we driv onward to La Castella where there is an opportunity to visit the fine Aragonese castle.
+After visiting Scolacium we drive on to Le Castella where there is an opportunity to visit a fine Aragonese castle.

 Day 7